 Mr. Wegman resigned in 2000 to pursue private practice.
 He was hired as an environmental lawyer with the renowned law firm Paul Hastings Janofsky & Walker on Park Avenue and 55th Street in Manhattan, There, he did a lot of environmental site assessment work and represented the Intrepid Sea Air Space Museum in asbestos litigation before the New York Department of Conservation.
 He also assisted with rewriting sections of the leading treatise on New York Environmental Law.

 Following the tragedy of 9/11, Mr. Wegman volunteered to assist grieving families, particularly first responders with legal needs.
 The slow down in the real estate market in New York led Mr. Wegman to pursue other options where in 2003, he opened his own firm, specializing in traffic, criminal law, domestic law, estate planning, contracts, and civil litigation.
 In the last several years, Mr. Wegman has expanded his practice to include personal injury.
-In addition, Mr. Wegman finds himself doing a lot of odds and ends.
+In addition, Mr. Wegman does many other legal matters.